LauraMQuiros/Preventive-Imprisionment-Knowledge-System/README.md

 This allows to compute the likelihood of a person to go to preventive prison in the spanish justice system according to criminal record[^1], crime commited and ease of posterior location.

 ## Credits
+5 ECTS for the subject "Knowledge Technology Practical" taught in University of Groningen 2022-23 with code WBAI014-05.
+In the course, students design and construct a knowledge system based on expert knowledge.
+The course addresses rule-based representation and inference.
+Expert interviews, project planning, system evaluation, and reporting and presentation of the knowledge system are a part of the course.
+Attention is paid to techniques for knowledge acquisition and designing a user interface.
+@niusagumen, @MikClae and @LauraMQuiros, owner of the repository are the developers behind this code

 [^1]: The crimes in the criminal record are talked about as "antecedents", which is a direct translation of the spanish term for a past crime figuring in the criminal record.
 Other mistranslations may be found.